Tucson, Arizona: Television and film

 Tucson has been the setting and filming location for multiple films.
 Some notable films that have been filmed in Tucson include Revenge of the Nerds, Can't Buy Me Love, Major League, Tombstone, and Tin Cup.
 The city is also a common filming location and setting for Western films, most were filmed at Old Tucson.
 The television show Hey Dude was filmed at Tanque Verde Ranch.
 Additionally, the fictional motorcycle clubs the Sons of Anarchy and Mayans from the television shows Sons of Anarchy and Mayans M.C. both have Tucson chapters that are featured in the show.
 In the season 4 Sons of Anarchy episode "Una Venta", the cast travels to Tucson to discuss an issue with the Tucson chapter.
 The upcoming TV series Duster began filming in Tucson in October 2021.
 The series is specifically being filmed in downtown Tucson and the Tucson Mountains region of Saguaro National Park.

 Cuisine

 Tucson is well known for its Sonoran-style Mexican food.
 Since the turn of the century, other ethnic restaurants and fine dining choices have proliferated.
+Tucson cuisine is influenced by a diverse group of peoples, from Native Americans to Spanish settlers, Anglo-American ranchers and rail workers from China.

-In 2015 the United Nations Educational, Scientific and Cultural Organization (UNESCO) designated Tucson a "world city of gastronomy" under the Creative Cities Network program, becoming thus the first city of gastronomy in the United States.
+In 2015, the United Nations Educational, Scientific and Cultural Organization (UNESCO) designated Tucson a "world city of gastronomy" under the Creative Cities Network program, becoming thus the first city of gastronomy in the United States.
+The city's focus on food includes Mission Garden, a living agricultural museum that showcases the crops and trees that have been grown in the area for over 4,000 years.

 The Sonoran hot dog is very popular in Tucson.
 A hot dog is wrapped in bacon and grilled, served on a bolillo-style hot dog bun, and topped with pinto beans, onions, tomatoes, and a variety of additional condiments, often including mayonnaise, mustard, and jalapeño salsa.
 Tucson also has a strong, though contested, claim to being the place of origin of the chimichanga.

+Tucson is also the birthplace of Chinese Chorizo, a Sino-Mexican fusion dish consisting of pork sausage seasoned with soy sauce, rice wine and chili.
+This version of chorizo originated from local Chinese grocery stores, which existed from the 1880s to 1970s.
+Since 2022, the Chinese Chorizo Festival has been held every October, and participants invent new dishes involving the sausage.